mortezakowkabi/jcb-persian-documentation/025-How-to-use-email-helper-in-your-components.md

 * Error handling and logging

 > **Performance Tip:**
-> Although capable of sending multiple emails at once, always consider your server’s limitations to avoid spam issues.
+> Although capable of sending multiple emails at once, always consider your server's limitations to avoid spam issues.

 ---